 Troubleshooting

-- When making puff pastry, you can sometimes encounter a few problems.
+When making puff pastry, you can sometimes encounter a few problems.
 Below are some of the problems that I’ve come across and how I solved them.
-Remember, most problems can be fixed when making puff pastry so just take your time.
+Remember most problems can be fixed when making puff pastry so just take your time.
 Don’t rush anything and if something goes wrong, don’t panic.
 Most problems will usually occur at the beginning of the recipe.

 - When folding the pastry, ensure you dust off any excess flour with a pastry brush.
 This prevents your pastry layers from separating.